 Poker TDA rules may be used pursuant to and with proper credit as set forth in the copyright terms at the bottom of the website.

 POKER TOURNAMENT DIRECTORS ASSOCIATION

-Rules Version 2011 TDA Rules Version 2.0, released Sept.
-22, 2011
+Rules Version 2013 TDA Rules Version 1.1, released August 11, 2013

 The PokerTDA is comprised of poker room personnel from around the world whose objective is to draft a standardized set of rules for poker tournaments.
 The TDA has developed the following tournament poker rules, which supplement the standard or “house rules” of this card room/casino.
 In case of conflict between these rules and the rules & regulations of the applicable gaming agency, the agency rules apply.

-1: Floor People
+1: Floor Decisions

-Floor people are to consider the best interest of the game and fairness as top priorities in the decision-making process.
+Floorpeople must consider the best interest of the game and fairness as top priorities in the decision-making process.
 Unusual circumstances can on occasion dictate that decisions in the interest of fairness take priority over the technical rules.
 The floorperson’s decision is final.

 3: Official Terminology of Tournament Poker